DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while NVDY tracks NVIDIA (NVDA) using a covered call strategy.
+MSTY tracks Strategy (MSTR) with a covered call approach, while NVDY tracks NVIDIA (NVDA) with a covered call approach.
+Beta is 2.5604 for MSTY and 1.3 for NVDY, indicating NVDY is less volatile relative to the market.

 Fund details